iotaledger/goshimmer/docOps/docs/tutorials/wallet_library.md

 ## Creating NFTs

 NFTs are non-fungible tokens that have unique properties.
 In IOTA, NFTs are represented as non-forkable, uniquely identifiable outputs.
 When you spend an NFT, the transaction will only be considered valid if it satisfies the constraints defined in the outputs.
 For example, the immutable data attached to the output can not change.
-Therefore, we can create an NFT and record immutable metadata in its output.
+Therefore, you can create an NFT and record immutable metadata in its output.

-You can list the option for the `create-nft` command by running `./cli-wallet create-nft -help`:
+You can list the option for the `create-nft` command by running `./cli-wallet create-nft -help`.

 ```bash
 ./cli-wallet create-nft -help